gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 ## Defining Greenfield and Brownfield

 Everyone in the acquisitions community needs to understand and if applicable, contribute to technology decisions.
 Given the breadth of options and the pace by which technology evolves, this can seem daunting yet another reason your learning guides believe these foundational modules should be cross-functional.
 Our goal is to provide approaches by looking for key characteristics and patterns.

 The first way is to define a system as either greenfield or brownfield.
+Both terms apply to the construction industry, this analogy will be used throughout the lesson.

 ### 1. Greenfield

-The terms greenfield and brownfield also apply to the construction industry, so we will use construction as our analogy.

 Greenfield means the land in question has never been developed.